Shoes with optimum cushioning, lateral support, and flexibility for daily workouts and studio sessions. See workout shoes

 At the back of the shoe is a heel counter, which serves to support the heel during lateral movements and plant the foot to the midsole.

-- In August 2018, the trainer has returned to the market in plain white hues to signify a "Clean Slate", or a fresh start for the great J. J. Watt.
+In August 2018, the trainer returned to the market in plain white hues to signify a "Clean Slate", or a fresh start for the great J. J. Watt.
 The shoe symbolically reflects the athlete's mental and physical recovery from a serious injury.
 The removable insole features a yellow construction tape with black letters stating: "Never let a stumble in the road be the end of the journey."